Anastasia-Labs/aiken-design-patterns/README.md

 > See [here](https://github.com/IntersectMBO/cardano-ledger/issues/3952) and [here](https://github.com/CardanoSolutions/ogmios/releases/tag/v6.5.0) for
 > more info.

-The exposed `spend` function from `merkelized_validator` expects 3 arguments:
+The exposed `delegated_compute` function from `merkelized_validator` expects 4
+arguments:

+1. The arbitrary input value for the underlying computation logic
-1. The hash of the withdrawal validator that performs the computation.
+2. The hash of the withdrawal validator that performs the computation
-2. The list of arguments expected by the underlying logic.
+3. Validation function for coercing a `Data` to the format of the input expected by the staking script's computation
-3. The `Dict` of all redeemers within the current script context.
+4. The `Pairs` of all redeemers within the current script context.

-This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemer` (which carries the list of input arguments and the list of expected outputs), makes sure provided inputs match the ones given to the validator through its redeemer, and returns the outputs (which are carried inside the withdrawal redeemer) so that you can safely use them.
+This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemerIO` (which carries the generic input argument(s) and the expected output(s)), makes sure provided input(s) match the ones given to the validator through its redeemer, and returns the output(s) (which are carried inside the withdrawal redeemer) so that you can safely use them.

-For defining a withdrawal logic that carries out the computation, use the exposed `withdraw` function.
-It expects 3 arguments:
+For defining a withdrawal logic that carries out the computation, use the exposed `withdraw_io` function.
+It expects 2 arguments:

 1. The computation itself.
-It has to take a list of generic inputs, and return a list of generic outputs.
+It has to take an argument of type `a`, and return a value of type `b`
-2. A redeemer of type `WithdrawRedeemer<a, b>`.
-Note that `a` is the type of input arguments, and `b` is the type of output arguments.
+2. A redeemer of type `WithdrawRedeemerIO<a, b>`.
+Note that `a` is the type of input argument(s), and `b` is the type of output argument(s)
-3. The script context.

-It validates that the puropse is withdrawal, and that given the list of inputs, the provided function yields identical outputs as the ones provided via the redeemer.
+It validates that the the given input(s) and output(s) match correctly with the provided computation logic.

+There are also `WithdrawRedeemer<a>`, `withdraw` and `delegated_validation` variants which can be used for validations that don't return any outputs.

 ### Parameter Application